yulaifjeld/GitHub_guide/README.md

 # GitHub_guide

-This is a personal guide for using git and GitHub.
+This is a personal guide for using git and GitHub :bulb:.
 * [About GitHub](#about-github)
 * [Getting Started](#getting-started)
 * [Basic Commands](#basic-commands)